 Table of Contents:

-Remote's Total Rewards philosophy is to ensure fair, unbiased compensation and fair equity pay along with competitive benefits in all locations in which we operate.
 We do not agree to or encourage cheap-labor practices and therefore we ensure to pay above in-location rates.
 We hope to inspire other companies to support global talent-hiring and bring local wealth to developing countries.

-The People Team implemented a paid compensation data application called Kamsa.
+The People Team originally implemented a paid compensation data application called Kamsa.
 We have went through a process with the Total Rewards Team, management and Kamsa to level and benchmark every position at Remote and completed a fair pay and equity analysis.